 Please refer to Chapter 5 of CREDS.
-This figure will be negative if your credit union has an accumulated deficit from previous years.
+The figure for Audited reserves - other will be negative if your credit union has an accumulated deficit from previous years.
 "Audited reserves - other" should not be confused with a bad debt "reserve" or provision for bad debts.
 Please insert "nil" if no other audited reserves are held by your credit union other than a general reserve.